Katherine Stieglitz: Marriage and pregnancy

 Stieglitz married Milton Sprague Stearns, a Harvard University graduate, on June 22, 1922, in a Unitarian Church.
 The wedding was not attended by his parents and her father was not invited.
 Following the wedding, the Stearns lived in Allston, Massachusetts.
 One year after their marriage, their son Milton Sprague Stearns, Jr. was born on June 3, 1923.

 Postpartum depression and institutionalization

 Stieglitz, like her maternal grandmother, suffered from postpartum depression within days after the birth of her son, Milton Stearns, Jr. In 1923, she was treated for depression and hallucinations and was institutionalized at Craig House in Beacon, New York.

-Craig House was the first privately owned psychiatric hospital, a "stunning gothic mansion" with a gymnasium and a swimming pool that treated the wealthy.
+Craig House was the first privately owned psychiatric hospital, a "stunning gothic mansion" that treated the wealthy with a gymnasium and a swimming pool.
 Led by Doctor Jonathan Slocum, it specialized in progressive treatment approaches, like "intense recreation" and talk therapy.

 In 1924, Stieglitz's parents divorced and within four months her father and Georgia O'Keeffe married in a small, private ceremony.
-Her husband died in 1957.

 In 1934, Zelda Fitzgerald was later also a patient at Craig House.

+Stieglitz’s husband died in 1957.